laravel/docs/scout.md

             return $array;
         }
     }

-#### Configuring id
+<a name="configuring-the-model-id"></a>
+### Configuring The Model ID

-By default, Scout will use the primary key of a given model as its unique id in the search index.
-If you wish to customize it, you may override the `getScoutKey` method on the model.
+By default, Scout will use the primary key of the model as the unique ID stored in the search index.
+If you need to customize this behavior, you may override the `getScoutKey` method on the model:

     <?php